-The first Monday of every September is dedicated to the men and women who have labored to build this country.
-Through a time-honored tradition that has its roots in the coordinated efforts of the labor movement of the 1800s, we salute the American worker force.
+The first Monday of every September recognizes the men and women who labor to build this country.
+Through a time-honored tradition with roots in the coordinated efforts of the labor movement of the 1800s, we salute the American worker force.

-With an added day to the weekend and the school year starting, Labor Day also signals the official end of summer.
-Families take one last summer trip and cities hold one last festival for the season.
+This National Day also signals the official end of summer.
+With the school year starting and an extra day to the weekend, all the hard-working men and women earn a well-deserved break!
+Families take one last summer trip and cities hold that last festival for the season.

 HOW TO OBSERVE

 Labor Day is often spent as a vacation weekend by many families.
 Most campgrounds on this weekend are packed full.
 As you celebrate this day, consider and appreciate your hard work and how it has added to the well-being and prosperity of our country.
-Labor Day and Jody’s Gourmet Popcorn make another terrific combination!
-Don’t forget to pack your favorite flavors before heading out for the long weekend and use #LaborDay to post on social media.
+Use #LaborDay to post on social media.

 Labor Day was celebrated for the first time in New York City in 1882.
 It was originally celebrated on September 5th but was moved to the first Monday in September in 1884.
 Labor Day started out as a state holiday, getting voted in by individual states.
 As the day gained popularity, Congress declared Labor Day 1894.